Boeing Stearman biplane, powered by a 450hp Pratt & Whitney engine.

 300HP Lycoming & HS constant speed prop, etc.

-This modified Stearman performed the flight from South Africa to England (Cape Town to Cambridge).
+This modified Stearman performed the flights from South Africa to England and from England to Australia.

 This is a 360HP version with a fuel injected Jacobs engine, constant speed prop and 4-aileron system installed.
 A classic 1920s luxury ship...

 The original 220/225 HP Continental/Lycoming versions..

 Another Stearman, powered by a Jacobs engine with fuel injection system

 R985 installation with new engine, prop, oil and fuel system, etc.

 rudder pedals of another Stearman in restoration, which will be "actively used

 The setup of new wings, with the 4-aileron system installed...